Cops and Condominiums: Poverty and Gentrification in Toronto's Downtown Eastside

 Gentrification is intimately connected to the capitalist conceptualization of progress.
 Often crouched in euphemistic terms such as “urban renewal” or “revitalization”, it is at is core simply an investment; a re-commodification of urban space into new mass-produced zones of consumption.

-This is the strategy at play on the corner of Dundas and Jarvis, where a massive 46-story development has been proposed by Pace Condominiums.
+This is the strategy at play on the corner of Dundas and Jarvis, where a massive 46-story condominium development has been proposed by Great Gulf.
 A billboard at the construction site advertising the condos as the “best #%&@ deal in downtown Toronto” provides an insight into the type of young, urban professional that the owners are seeking to draw into the area.
 The units, starting “in the mid 300's”, are expected to be available by 2015.
 According to the developers, over 80% have already been pre-sold.

 Alongside changes to the neighbourhood's urban geography, this type of “progress” brings rising property values and evictions, which push out poorer and otherwise marginalized residents, and ultimately leads to an inevitable clash between new tenants and the area's established population.
 Pioneering yuppies may be content to ignore the existence of a large homeless shelter on their block in exchange for relatively cheap rent, but as social demographics shift, pressure on the shelter and its residents inevitably builds.
 Newly constituted merchant/tenant associations and emboldened real estate speculators often use anti-poor sentiment and fear of crime as an excuse to lobby city councillors to freeze construction of new public housing units, and for the closure of drop-ins, health clinics and other services depended on by more precarious members of the community.